9 Tips on How to Have a Better Colonoscopy

 Drink water (a lot).
 The bowel prep looks like a large volume of liquid, but it works by pulling water into the bowel, so it is actually dehydrating.
 You may feel better if you drink additional water on top of the bowel preparation.

 Take a deep breath.
-Colonoscopies prevent colon cancer and save lives!
 The hardest part of the procedure is the bowel cleanse beforehand, which in recent years has become easier to tolerate due to changes in diets and preparations.
-Don’t be scared to schedule a colonoscopy today.
-Use these colonoscopy prep tips to help take control of your health.
+Don’t be scared to schedule a colonoscopy.
+After all, it prevents colon cancer and save lives.

-Know what to ask.
+Know when your next screening should be.
 A good question to ask after the test is “When do I need to do this again?”
 Current guidelines say that patients who have a normal, high-quality colonoscopy and who do not have a family history of colon cancer can wait up to 10 years before repeating the test.

 Additional Resources